How Fast Zebras Run

 The anatomy and physiology of zebras play a pivotal role in their incredible speed.
 First, their long, muscular legs provide the foundation for swift movement, allowing them to reach speeds of up to 65 kilometers per hour (40 mph).
 These legs are designed for endurance, as zebras often need to outrun predators.

 Additionally, a zebra's lightweight body and streamlined form reduce air resistance, enabling them to maintain their pace for extended periods.
-All these factors combine to make zebras one of the fastest creatures in the animal kingdom.
+All these factors combine to make zebras remarkably fast creatures.

 Zebra vs. Lion: Who's Faster?